jackrobertscott/authpack-client-190806/documents/api/Providers.md

 Options.

-- workspaceId: `string`: must be related to this workspace.
-- userId: `string?`: must be related to this user.
+- search `string?`: compared against name, and code.
 - limit `number?`: maximum number of providers returned.
 - skip `number?`: skip this number of providers.
 - page `number?`: skip this number of providers multiplied by the limit.